What is an Accessible Document?

 • Google Docs

 Popular web-based graphic design software should not be utilized to produce documents.
-These often lack critical accessibility features that would make the document accessible.
+These more often lack critical accessibility features that would otherwise help produce an accessible document.

 Heading icon